shrinidhijoshii/CrunchVilla/README.md

 # CrunchVilla

 ## About
-Its a food ordering web application build with react.
+It's a food ordering web application built with React & nodejs.

-Currently there Iam using swiggy api for data flow.

-Own api's will be consumned with the backend implementation.
+## Frontend

+1. embedded live Swiggy API in my web app
+2. hooks used :
+   - useState, useEffect, useParams, useSearchParams
+2. Used react-router-dom for routing
+3. Used redux store to handle data layer & sync of the data layer and UI layer
+4. Built search restaurants functionality

-## Want to contribute ?
+## Would you like to contribute?

 run ```npm install```

 run ```npm start```  to build the application locally

-Refer this for theory notes https://github.com/chetannada/Namaste-React

 ## Deployemt
-The web app is hosted using netlify , please have look https://crunchvilla.netlify.app
+The web app is hosted using Netlify, please have a look at  https://crunchvilla.netlify.app